lukaszlacinski/mp-auth/README.md

 GLOBUS_CLIENT_ID = <OAuth2 client id>
 GLOBUS_CLIENT_SECRET = <OAuth2 client secret>
 ```
-Then any view can be protected by `JWTAuthentication` or `GlobusAuthentication`.
-Or `MultiproviderAuthentication`
+Then any view can be protected by `JWTAuthentication` or `GlobusAuthentication`, or, if you want to
-class if you want to authenticate an HTTP request against both `JWTAuthentication` or `GlobusAuthentication`.
+authenticate an HTTP request against both `JWTAuthentication` or `GlobusAuthentication`, by
+ `MultiproviderAuthentication` class.
 ```
 from mp_auth.backends.mp import MultiproviderAuthentication